t11a/slack_bot_assignment/README.md

 Some of the tests use secret data (such as Slack Token) defined in `tests/secret_config.py`.
 Therefore, you need to prepare various secret information in advance, referring to `secret_config.py.dummy`.

-# DynamoDB
-There are tables named `Messages` and `UserCounts`, each defined as follows:

-Messages
-- username (PK) : String
-- time_to_username (SK) : String
-- from_username: String
-- to_username : String
-- message : String
-- incr_num : Number

-UserCounts:
-- username (PK): String
-- total_num : Number